LoopKit/loopdocs/docs/nightscout/azure_migration.md

 <img src="../img/heroku_signup.jpg" width="450">
 </p>

-* Go to your Nightscout cgm-remote-monitor repository in GitHub (https://github.com/yourGitHubname/cgm-remote-monitor)
+* Go to your Nightscout cgm-remote-monitor repository on GitHub (https://github.com/yourGitHubname/cgm-remote-monitor)

 * Scroll down until you see the purple `Deploy to Heroku` button.
 Click that button.